hametuha/anyway-feedback/readme.txt

 === Anyway Feedback ===
 Contributors: Takahashi_Fumiki
 Tags: feedback, analytic
-Requires at least: 3.0
+Requires at least: 3.8
-Tested up to: 3.3.1
+Tested up to: 4.1-alpha
-Stable tag: 0.6
+Stable tag: 1.0

-This plugin enbale users to send feedback with single click.
+This plugin enable users to send feedback with single click.
 This may support you to analyze your user's opinion.

 == Description ==

-Anyway Feedback provides simple controller with 2 buttons(Usefull and Useless).
+Anyway Feedback provides simple controller with 2 buttons(Useful and Useless).
 Users can send feedback to specific post or comment.

-What you get is amount of positive feedbacks and negative ones per post types.
+What you get is amount of positive feed backs and negative ones per post types.
 Typical usage is for FAQ.
 You could know if your FAQs are usefull or not.

 Sidebar also supported.
 You can display sidebar which includes the most popular posts per post type.